makhshari/markovchain/frontend/README.md

 # Steps to have frontend up and running:

-- First in the root directory, simply run:
+- First in the root of frontend directory, simply run:
 ```npm install```
 or
 ``` yarn install ```